sshelll/termtodo/README.md

 ## Attention

-default persistent file is `~/.local/termtodo/todo.yml`
+The default persistent file path is `~/.local/termtodo/todo.yml`

-you can set `TERMTODO_PERSIST_FILE` env as your customized persistent file path.
+And you can set `TERMTODO_PERSIST_FILE` env as your customized persistent file path.

+Thers's a hack usage of this env key, such as you can set a file path which is in a `icloud` or `onedrive` directory, and then you can make it sync. 😄

 ## Help